What Are They Thinking? Once Again, School Officials Have Ignored the Law, Banned a Gay-Straight Alliance, and Face a Likely Lawsuit

 Let’s hope that the the Chambersburg officials stop wasting everyone’s time and start respecting the rights and safety of all of their students immediately.

-For more information on GSAs and students’ legal right to form them, check out this PDF resource from Lambda Legal or this webpage from the American Civil Liberties Union.
+For more information on GSAs and students’ legal right to form them, check out these resources from Lambda Legal.
 For information on the benefits of GSAs, read this research brief from the Gay, Lesbian & Straight Education Network.
 The federal Department of Education has also advised school districts with respect to the benefits of GSAs and school districts’ obligations under the Equal Access Act: a “Dear Colleague” letter from the Department is available here, with more detailed Department guidance for school districts available in this Word document.

 *Nothing in this post, or anywhere else on this website, constitutes legal advice.
 Individuals and entities in need of legal advice should consult a competent attorney in their jurisdiction.
 Read more on this site’s disclaimer section.